On Induced Colourful Paths in Triangle-free Graphs: Induced colourful paths in graphs with girth equal to chromatic number

 \section{Induced colourful paths in graphs with girth equal to chromatic number}

-In this section, we shall prove our main result, given by the theorem below. \begin{theorem} Let $G$ be a graph with $g(G)=\chi(G)=k$, where $k\geq 4$, and whose vertices have been properly coloured.
-Then there exists an induced colourful path on $k$ vertices in $G$. \end{theorem} Note that we can assume that $G$ is connected, because if the theorem holds for connected graphs, then it will hold for the connected component of $G$ with chromatic number equal to $k$ and hence also for $G$.
-Let $\beta:V(G)\rightarrow\{1,2,\ldots,t\}$ denote the proper colouring of $G$ that is given.
+In this section, we shall prove our main result, given by the theorem below. \begin{theorem} Let $G$ be a graph with $g(G)\geq\chi(G)=k$, where $k\geq 4$, and whose vertices have been properly coloured.
+Then there exists an induced colourful path on $k$ vertices in $G$. \end{theorem} We can assume that $G$ is ``critical'', i.e., every proper induced subgraph of $G$ has chromatic number less than $k=\chi(G)$.
+This is because if the theorem is proven for critical graphs, then since $G$ contains a critical induced subgraph $G'$ having $\chi(G')=k$, we can apply the theorem to $G'$, whose vertices are coloured with same colours that they had in $G$, to get an induced colourful path in $G'$ containing $k$ vertices (note that $g(G')\geq g(G)$).
+This path is clearly also an induced colourful path in $G$.
+Assuming that $G$ is critical, the following observation is not too hard to see~\cite{West}.